 - Circle time/small groups to talk about events in their lives

-- Make character puppets
+- Make family puppets

 - Play feely bag games, describing objects found in the natural world without seeing them

 - Making boats and seeing if they can float

 - Tubes and cars challenge – how far can the cars travel?
 Why do some cars travel faster than others?